-- Connects to, and collects, the core information about a MySQL server.
+- Connects to a MySQL server and collects core information about it.
 The core data is called the inventory.
-The inventory includes critical information (known items) about the server which is used to help determine the other information that can be collected.
-For example, the inventory includes details such as the MySQL server version number, supported storage engines and replication configuration. - Collects a set of standard data items that constitute the bulk of the data sent to the MySQL Enterprise Service Manager.
-This includes all of the information about the configuration, database objects and other content. - Collects various pieces of information about the host operating system on which the agent is running.
-This includes CPU, RAM, and file system information and statistics. - Collects query analyzer data by acting as a MySQL Proxy, collecting, and forwarding MySQL queries from clients and sending the collected query execution information to the MySQL Enterprise Service Manager.
-This is known as the MySQL Enterprise Agent Proxy Service. - Collects any custom data items that you can optionally configure to provide unique monitoring and statistical information for your MySQL server.
+The inventory includes details such as the MySQL server version number, supported storage engines and replication configuration.
+The data in the inventory helps to determine what other kinds of data can be collected from the MySQL server. - Collects a set of standard data items that constitute the bulk of the data sent to the MySQL Enterprise Service Manager.
+This includes all of the information about the configuration, database objects and other content. - Collects information about the host operating system on which the agent is running, including CPU, RAM, and file system information and statistics. - Collects query analyzer data by acting as a MySQL Proxy, collecting, and forwarding MySQL queries from clients and sending the collected query execution information to the MySQL Enterprise Service Manager.
+This is known as the MySQL Enterprise Agent Proxy Service. - Collects query analyzer data by acting as an aggregator of the query execution statistics for applications and languages that do not connect directly with the MySQL Enterprise Service Manager, but instead supply raw query-by-query statistics to the agent for distribution up to the MySQL Enterprise Service Manager.
+This is known as the MySQL Enterprise Agent Aggregator. - Collects any custom data items that you can optionally configure to provide unique monitoring and statistical information for your MySQL server.